From cruciate ligament heartbreak to a first-ever England call-up, Leicester City’s James Justin’s rise has been quite remarkable…

 “I wanted to show that I was ready for a Premier League club and I like to think I’ve done that, it’s just a shame I had to score against my old team in the process!
 It’s definitely one of those moments that I won’t ever forget.”

 Fast forward to 2020/21 and Justin stepped up a gear once more, making 31 appearances in all competitions for the Foxes and becoming one of their most consistent performers.
-Until an ACL injury ruled him out for the rest of the season, he had in fact played more games than anybody else in City’s first-team squad, earning many plaudits along the way.
+Until a cruel ACL injury ruled him out for the rest of the season, he had in fact played more games than anybody else in City’s first-team squad, earning many plaudits along the way.

 “My performances definitely went up a gear, but that came with the experience of playing more games.
 Last season, I played 10 or so league games at the back end of the campaign and they definitely helped mould me into the player I was at the start of this season just gone.”

 In what was becoming a standout campaign for the then 23-year-old, Justin was on the brink of a first senior England call-up before his season was ended prematurely through injury, keeping him sidelined for a year.

 Despite his long-term injury, last season wasn't without success however, and Justin’s name went firmly in the history books following Leicester’s famous FA Cup triumph at Wembley Stadium last spring.